Central Districts cricket team: History

 In May 2025, it was announced that the Central Stags would become the first team from New Zealand to compete in Guyana's Global Super League.
 The team finished third of the five teams, claiming their first overseas T20 win against Australia's Hobart Hurricanes.

+On 8 March 2026, pace bowler Brett Randell became the first cricketer in the world to take five wickets in five balls in a first-class match, while playing for the Stags in Napier against Northern Districts.
+Randell finished with figures of 7/25, and had earlier been sitting on 7/4.